 Knowledge Base Articles: Tips, Tricks, and Templates

-- 16 min read
+- 18 min read

-Knowledge management is the ITIL practice that increases service desk resolution rates, and improves technical skills and everyone’s experience.
+Knowledge Management is the practice that increases service desk resolution rates, and improves technical skills and everyone’s experience.
 Done well, a shared knowledge base will help technical teams and end-users.
 In this sense, knowledge base articles are a great way to build a library that provides valuable insights into how things work.

 • Informed decisions